Zheng Siwei: 2023

-2024
+2024–2025

 Zheng and Huang competed as the top seeds and four-time defending champions at the Malaysia Open.
 However, they lost in the quarter-finals to Kim Won-ho and Jeong Na-eun, in three games.
 After the match, Zheng said that they were ill.
 As a result, they withdrew from the India Open the following week.

 However, they returned to competition at the Indonesia Masters, which was held a week after the India Open, and they won the title.

 In May, they competed at the Singapore Open, and won the title, which was their first title as a pair at the tournament.
 A week later, they competed at the Indonesia Open as the two-time defending champions.
 However, they were outclassed in the final in two straight games by compatriats Jiang Zhenbang and Wei Yaxin.

-After being out of international competition for more than a month, in July, Zheng and Huang returned at the Olympics for the second time.
-This time, they came back much stronger, by winning the gold medal for the first time, winning all of their matches in two straight games.
+In July, after being out of international competition for more than a month, Zheng and Huang returned to the Olympics for the second time.
+This time, they came back much stronger by winning the gold medal, winning all of their matches in two straight games.
 In the final, they produced a masterclass performance against Kim Won-ho and Jeong Na-eun, with a final score of 21–8, 21–11.

 In November, Zheng announced his retirement from international badminton, citing needing a balance between career and family.
 This was a result of his family welcoming his second child, a daughter.
 The following month, Zheng and Huang won the World Tour Finals after defeating Chen Tang Jie and Toh Ee Wei in a grueling three sets match of 21–18, 14–21, 21–17.
-He officially retired from the national team and international competitions shortly thereafter.
+He officially retired from the national team and international competitions shortly thereafter, and his farewell party was held after the 2025 BWF World Tour Finals in Hangzhou.